 Applications should be submitted through the COMPASS Initiative® website.

 Questions about the application process should be emailed to firstname.lastname@example.org.
 Please include “Transformative Grant” and your organization's name in the subject line of the message.

-The COMPASS Coordinating Centers will host two optional webinars for the purpose of providing further clarification about this request for proposals (RFP).
-These webinars will be recorded and made available on the COMPASS website, under the blog section, for future reference.
+The COMPASS Coordinating Centers will host an optional webinar for the purpose of providing further clarification about this request for proposals (RFP).
+The webinar will be recorded and made available on the COMPASS website, under the blog section, for future reference.
 Additionally, each Coordinating Center will host one optional webinar to discuss their Center specific content.

 Application Process, Award Information, and Timeline

-Grant applications will be reviewed by an independent review committee composed of community members from each of the nine (9) states eligible for funding and representing each of the areas of expertise of the three COMPASS Coordinating Centers.
+Grant applications will be reviewed by an independent review committee composed of community members from each of the twelve (12) states eligible for funding and representing each of the areas of expertise of the three COMPASS Coordinating Centers.

 Application Requirements and Restictions

-A full version of the Request for Proposal (RFP), including a complete set of application instructions and gudelines & a detailed description of the Coordinating Centers can be downloaded HERE.
+A full version of the Combined Coordinating Center Request for Proposal (RFP), including a complete set of application instructions and gudelines & a detailed description of the Coordinating Centers can be downloaded HERE.

 - Medications or purchasing of medications;